energysistem/manuals/44373-Party 6/en/19-declaracion.md

 We declare under our own exclusive responsibility that the product

-Description: Sound tower
+Description: Sound tower.
-Brand: Energy Sistem
+Brand: Energy Sistem.
-Model: Energy Party 6
+Model: Energy Party 6.
 Manufacturer: Energy Sistem Technology, S.A.
-Manufacturing Country:  China
+Manufacturing Country:  China.

 referred to in this declaration is in compliance with the essential norms and standards: